9.2 Dot Products and Projections

 pounds is required to tow a trailer.
 Find the work done towing the trailer along a flat stretch of road

 feet.
-Assume the force is applied in the direction of the motion.
+Assume the force is applied in the direction of the motion. - Find the work done lifting a

 pound book

-- Suppose Taylor fills her wagon with rocks and must exert a force of 13 pounds to pull her wagon across the yard.
+feet straight up into the air.
+Assume the force of gravity is acting straight downwards. - Suppose Taylor fills her wagon with rocks and must exert a force of 13 pounds to pull her wagon across the yard.
 If she maintains a

-- In Exercise 61 in Section 9.1, two drunken college students have filled an empty beer keg with rocks which they drag down the street by pulling on two attached ropes.
+angle between the handle of the wagon and the horizontal, compute how much work Taylor does pulling her wagon 25 feet.
+Round your answer to two decimal places. - In Exercise 61 in Section 9.1, two drunken college students have filled an empty beer keg with rocks which they drag down the street by pulling on two attached ropes.
 The stronger of the two students pulls with a force of 100 pounds on a rope which makes a

 angle with the direction of motion.
 (In this case, the keg was being pulled due east and the student’s heading was N

-E.) Find the work done by this student if the keg is dragged 42 feet.
+E.) Find the work done by this student if the keg is dragged 42 feet. - Find the work done pushing a 200 pound barrel 10 feet up a

 incline.
 Ignore all forces acting on the barrel except gravity, which acts downwards.
 Round your answer to two decimal places.

 HINT: Because you are working to overcome gravity only, the force being applied acts directly upwards.
-This means that the angle between the applied force in this case and the motion of the object is not theof the incline!
+This means that the angle between the applied force in this case and the motion of the object is not the

-- Prove the distributive property of the dot product in Theorem 9.5.
+of the incline! - Prove the distributive property of the dot product in Theorem 9.5.

 - Finish the proof of the scalar property of the dot product in Theorem 9.5.